 Hours: Monday - Friday 8:00 am - 5:00 pm

-- Proof of income for all adults in the home - examples include last 3 paycheck stubs, child support, SSI, disability, DHS, unemployment, last year's taxes, W2.
+- Proof of income for all adults in the home - examples include check stubs from last 30 days, child support, SSI, disability, DHS cash assistance, unemployment, etc.

 - Proof of household size - examples include social security cards or birth certificates for all household members.

 - Photo ID and social security card of the applicant.

 - Shut off notice from utility company (if applying for Utility Assistance).